contensis/docs-management-dotnet/key-concepts/workflow.md

 ### Supported methods

-The .NET Management client has [specific entry methods](/model/entry-methods.md) which are essentially shortcuts to the main InvokeWorkflow method.
+The .NET Management client has [specific entry methods](/model/entry-methods.md) which are essentially shortcuts to the main Workflow.Invoke method.

 #### Basic workflow